Leeds Cost of Living: Monthly Budget Guide for 2025

 Transport & leisure £69–80 + variable Passes, budget dining

-If you’re in student accommodation, leverage PBSA inclusions (internet, meals, gym, laundry) and student discounts to reduce outlays.
-For dining and entertainment, mix affordable pubs (dinner for two £25) with occasional treats (movies £14, theatre £86) to stay social while sticking to your plan.
+If you’re in student accommodation, take advantage of PBSA inclusions such as internet, meals, gym, and laundry.
+Student discounts can also reduce outlays across transport, entertainment, and software.
+For dining and socialising, mix affordable pub meals (around £25 for two) with the occasional treat like movies (£14) or theatre (£86) to stay social without blowing your monthly plan.

 Frequently Asked Questions